-- A) Correlation can only arise when causation is not present. - B) Causation can only arise when correlation is not present. - C) Correlation arises when there is causation and can also arise when there is no causation. - D) Causation arises when there is correlation between two variables and can also arise when there is no correlation.

-7) When two variables move in the same direction, they are said to be

-A) uncorrelated

-B) equivalent

-C) positively correlated

-D) negatively correlated

-Answer: C

-Difficulty: Easy

-AACSB: Analytical Thinking

-Topic: Causation versus Correlation

-1

-8) Which of the following pairs of variables is likely to be positively correlated?

-A) Income and consumption

-B) Price and consumption

-C) Education and unemployment

-D) Availability of health care and death rate

-Answer: A

-Difficulty: Medium

-AACSB: Analytical Thinking

-Topic: Causation versus Correlation

-9) When two variables move in opposite directions, they are said to be

-A) uncorrelated

-B) positively correlated

-C) negatively correlated

-D) equivalent

-Answer: C

-Difficulty: Easy

-AACSB: Analytical Thinking

-Topic: Causation versus Correlation

-10) Which of the following relationships is likely to exhibit a negative correlation?

-A) The relationship between the amount saved with a bank and the interest earned

-B) The relationship between the level of professional training and unemployment

-C) The relationship between inflation in the United States and traffic congestion in China

-D) The relationship between the amount of precipitation in a year and the number of umbrellas sold

-Answer: B

-Difficulty: Medium

-AACSB: Analytical Thinking

-Topic: Causation versus Correlation

-11) Zero correlation between two variables implies that

-A) both variables move in the same direction

-B) the variables are not related to each other

-C) both variables move in the opposite direction

-D) change in one variable causes the other to change

-Answer: B

-Difficulty: Easy

-AACSB: Analytical Thinking

-Topic: Causation versus Correlation

-- 12) Which of the following relationships is most likely to exhibit zero correlation? - A) The relationship between income and savings - B) The relationship between education and income - C) The relationship between wind velocity and the rotational speed of wind turbines - D) The relationship between the amount received as unemployment benefits in China and the unemployment rate in Canada

-Answer: D Difficulty: Medium

-13) Data show that in 2012, the college enrollment in Lithasia increased.
-In the same year, the sale of hot dogs in Lithasia also increased.
-The relationship between college enrollment and the sale of hot dogs exhibits

-- A) a zero correlation

-- B) a causal relationship

-- C) a positive correlation

-- D) a negative correlation

-- 14) An omitted variable is a variable that . - A) is purposely left out as it does not aid an economic analysis - B) does not cause other variables in a study to change when it changes - C) is removed from a study as it can lead to the problem of reverse causality - D) has been left out, and if included, would explain why the variables considered in a study are correlated
+- 6) Which of the following statements is true? - A) Correlation can only arise when causation is not present. - B) Causation can only arise when correlation is not present. - C) Correlation arises when there is causation and can also arise even when there is no causation. - D) Causation arises when there is correlation between two variables, and can also arise even when there is no correlation.

+- 7) When two variables move in the same direction, they are said to be:

+- A) uncorrelated.

+- B) unitary correlated.

+- C) positively correlated.

+- D) a negatively correlated.

+- 8) Which of the following pairs of variables are likely to be positively correlated?

+- A) Income and consumption

+- B) Price and consumption

+- C) Education and unemployment

+- D) Availability of health care and death rate

+- 9) When two variables move in opposite directions, they are said to be:

+- A) uncorrelated.

+- B) positively correlated.

+- C) negatively correlated.

+- D) directionally correlated.

+- 10) Which of the following relationships is likely to exhibit negative correlation? - A) The relationship between amount saved with a bank and the interest earned - B) The relationship between level of professional training and unemployment - C) The relationship between inflation in the U.S. and traffic congestion in China - D) The relationship between the amount of precipitation in a year and the number of umbrellas sold

+- 11) Zero correlation between two variables implies that: - A) both variables move in the same direction. - B) the variables are not related to each other. - C) both variables move in the opposite direction. - D) change in one variable causes the other to change.

+- 12) Which of the following relationships is most likely to exhibit zero correlation? - A) The relationship between income and savings - B) The relationship between education and income - C) The relationship between wind velocity and rotational speed of wind turbines - D) The relationship between the amount received as unemployment benefits in China and the unemployment rate in Canada

+Answer: D

+- 13) Data shows that in 2012, the college enrollment in Lithasia increased.
+In the same year, the sale of hotdogs in Lithasia also increased.
+The relationship between college enrollment and the sale of hotdogs exhibits:

+- A) a zero correlation.

+- B) a causal relationship.

+- C) a positive correlation.

+- D) a negative correlation.

+- 14) An omitted variable is a variable which: - A) is purposely left out as it does not aid an economic analysis. - B) does not cause other variables in a study to change when it changes. - C) is removed from a study as it can lead to the problem of reverse causality. - D) has been left out, and if included, would explain why the variables considered in a study are correlated.